sukalyanbisui/hacktoberfest2022/js/REFRESHER.md

 #### Multiple External Scripts

 We can also link multiple external JavaScript files to a web page.
-Create a helloworld.js file inside the 30DaysOfJS folder and write the following code.
+Create a helloworld.js file inside the JS folder and write the following code.

 ```js
 console.log('Hello, World!')